rodrigomasiniai/GenAIChatIniciante/README.md

 ### Text summarization

-After selecting a domain, simply include the keywords ``summary`` or ``summarize`` in your input question e.g., summary of transformers, summarize nlp etc., to get a summary of the domain.
+After selecting a domain, simply include the keywords ``summary`` or ``summarize`` in your input question e.g., summary of transformers, summarize nlp etc., to get a summary of the domain:

 ### Customization

 The chatbot can be highly customized as many functions are designed from scratch with flexibility.
 For instance:

-- **Data:** can be placed under ``data`` folder as a ``.txt`` file.
+- **Adding data:** Data is hosted under ``data`` folder as ``.txt`` files.
 - **Domains/topics:** are displayed based on the data (text file name) automatically.
-Several domains can be created depending on the text files you have in the data folder and you can also change the color of a domain by modifying the following snippet under ``templates/ChatDOCx.html``:
+Several domains can be created depending on the text files you have in the data folder.
+The color of a domain can also be changed by modifying the following snippet under ``templates/ChatDOCx.html``:

 ```javascript